 Looking at an object at least 20 feet away relaxes the eyes.
 Looking at something close up for a long time will strain the eyes.

-With the warmth from your hands and by blackening out the light, will make such a difference to your eyes.
-Your eyes will feel revitalized and refreshed.
+The warmth from your hands and blackening out the light will make a difference to your eyes.
+They will feel revitalized and refreshed.

 It’s like wrapping up your eyes in warm blankets and giving them tender loving care.
 You should try it and see for yourself!